Shargil/compress-video-files-mac-ffmpeg/README.md

 # compress-mov-files-mac-ffmpeg
 **Tired of 4GB .MOV video files clogging up your Mac's expensive SSD storage?**

+1. Clone/ download this repo.
+2. Download [ffmpeg](https://ffmpeg.org/download.html#build-mac) and [exiftool](https://exiftool.org/) for mac
-1. Run this script in the Terminal:
+3. Run this script in the Terminal:

         bash compress_video_files.sh
-2. Drag and drop video files (there is a limit on the string size you can paste)
+4. Drag and drop video files (there is a limit on the string size you can paste)
-3. Type "Start"
+5. Type "Start"
-4. When finished check that the new files are working
+6. When finished check that the new files are working
-5. Delete the "Original Files - DELETE if all went OK" folder.
+7. Delete the "Original Files - DELETE if all went OK" folder.

 <br/><br/>
 **➕ Preserve Metadata and Date modified!**